Itohan I. OsayimweseAssistant Professor of History of Art and Architecture

 I am interested in intersections between geopolitics and architectural discourse in a variety of contexts--historical and contemporary.
 My current work focuses on Germany at the end of the nineteenth century through World War I, and its relationships with a variety of societies in Africa and Asia.

-A second project explores the architecture of postcolonial development aid in West Africa in relation to colonial and modernist models, the critique of colonialism, nationalist movements, and the then-emerging rubric of development.
+A longer term project explores the architecture of postcolonial development aid in West Africa in relation to colonial and modernist models, the critique of colonialism, nationalist movements, and the then-emerging rubric of development.
 Here, I am interested in a variety of international, pan-African, and national initiatives like the International Institute for Tropical Agriculture, and the Cocoa Research Institute of Nigeria, how their goals were translated into built terms, and how these earlier experiences differ from ongoing experiences with Chinese expertise and aid.

 Salomon Award, Brown University (2017)